mreider/mreider.com/markdown/fun/h20no.md

 title = "H₂Oh No"
 date = "2024-03-02"
 author = "Matt Reider"
+image = "/images/matt/wasser555.png"
 +++

-Another year slipped by like a [Northern Pike](https://youtu.be/uWMSpt7CLkU?si=HhGcMCj-H416Ddiw) headed down the danube.
-A lot of things happened.
-Too many to review.

-Today I'll write, again, about water
+Today I'll write, again, about water.

 Vienna's water supply is world famously clean.
 It comes straight from the Alps and doesn't need any treatment at all.
 No chlorine, no filtration.